 Description - The firewall rule was found to be exposing potentially open ports to all source addresses.
-Ports are commonly probed by automated scanning tools, and could be an indicator of sensitive services exposed to Internet.
-If such services need to be exposed, a restriction on the source address could help to reduce the attack surface of the infrastructure.
+Ports are commonly probed by automated scanning tools and may be an indicator of sensitive services exposed to the internet.
+If these services need to be exposed, a restriction on the source address could help to reduce the attack surface of the infrastructure.